hindu-comm/weblogs/manasataramgini/2010/01/2010-01-31_bistahieversor-haplocheirus-and-other-recently-announced-dinosaurs.md

 course the several other more primitive fragmentary forms could also change positions.

-C\&W also make functional inferences regarding tyrannosaurs predatory behavior from anatomy.
+C&W also make functional inferences regarding tyrannosaurs predatory behavior from anatomy.
 They consider the crown group tyrannosaurids *Tarbosaurus, Tyrannosaurus, Daspletosaurus, Albertosaurus* and *Gorgosaurus* to be deep-snouted. *Bistahieversor* is also seen as